luke4051/SQL_Project_Data_Job_Analysis/README.md

 ### Questions I wanted to answer through my SQL queries were:

-1. What are the top paying data analyst jobs?
+1. What are the top-paying data analyst jobs?
 2. What skills are required for these top-paying jobs?
 3. What skills are most in demand for data analysts?
 4. Which skills are associated with higher salaries?